diversen/simple-php-translation/README.md

 # Brief Overview

+The `simple-php-translation` is a simple solution for adding translations to your PHP apps.
+It makes it easy to translate, extract translation strings, and to do auto-translation through google translate API.

+Install:

+    composer require diversen/simple-php-translation

 > Note: Example follows default settings.
 Settings can be changed.
 But if
 > You are starting a new project, then you could follow this convention
 > for ease of use.

-Translations are placed in files called
+Translations are placed in files called:

     lang/en/language.php
     lang/da/language.php